Alpha-Blockers

 Indications

-Selective alpha-2 blockers include the medications yohimbine and idazoxan.
+Selective alpha-2 blockers: Selective alpha-2 blockers include yohimbine and idazoxan.

 Mechanism of Action

 Nonselective alpha-adrenergic antagonists cause vasodilation by blocking both alpha-1 and alpha-2 receptors.
-The blockage of alpha-2 receptors will increase the NE release, which will reduce the force of the vasodilation induced by the blockade of the alpha-1 receptors.
-These medications work best when there is increased sympathetic activity such as during stress or when there is an increase in circulating catecholamines, making these medications useful for patients with pheochromocytoma.[5]
+Blocking alpha-2 receptors leads to an increase in norepinephrine release, which can counteract the vasodilation effects of alpha-1 receptor blockade.
+These medications are most effective when sympathetic activity is elevated, such as during stress or when there is an increase in circulating catecholamines, making them particularly useful for patients with pheochromocytoma.[15][16]
+They are intended for short-term use only.
+Please see StatPearls' companion resource, "Perioperative Management of Pheochromocytoma," for more information.

-Selective alpha-2 adrenergic antagonists inhibit negative feedback of NE, stimulating the sympathetic nervous system.
-However, there are limited findings on the significance of this mechanism of action in human medicine.[5]
+Selective alpha-2 adrenergic antagonists: These antagonists inhibit the negative feedback of norepinephrine, thereby stimulating the sympathetic nervous system.
+However, there is limited evidence on the clinical significance of this mechanism in human medicine.[15]

 Administration